 This huge endeavor requires manufacturing industries to kick into high gear.
 When these manufacturers ship their parts to the Jet Propulsion Laboratory in Pasadena, CA they can run into a lot of aerospace packaging requirements.

 In this project, Valley Box worked to develop two specialized containers for components critical in the journey to Mars.
-The containers were required to disassemble for clean room entry, be fire retardant, and meet the rigorous factor of safety requirements.
+The containers were required to be disassembled for clean room entry, be fire retardant, and meet the rigorous safety requirements.

 Removable walls and lid